DHTMLX/docs-diagram/docs/lines/index.md

 ];
 ~~~

-The `type` property specified in the line object allows you to specify individual type for a separate line.
+The `type` property in the line object lets you set an individual type for each line.

 :::note
 See [the full list of configuration properties of a line object](lines/configuration_properties.md).